Football Works Miracles in South Africa: Volunteering with Ambassadors in Sport

 We also spent a lot of our time working in HIV orphanages.
 Those kids broke my heart.
 Not only are they battling illness, but many had no family whatsoever.
 They were some of the most amazing kids I’ve ever met.
 The smiles on their faces said everything!
 We also set up lots of free clinics for the kids in different towns.

 While in South Africa, we stayed at a school for the deaf in Soweto and on a church floor in Durban.
 As a volunteer, you just go with the flow and are glad that you have food to eat, a place to sleep, and a shower.
 What you see every day is humbling and you don’t think about what you are missing out on.

 I loved my experience in South Africa and would love to go back someday.
 The best part of it all was seeing the World Cup, which showed that football could bring a country of such contrast together.
-Here is a link to a video that I made about my South Africa trip: http://www.youtube.com/watch?v=Kx6eXEcdo98.
+You can watch the video that I made about my South Africa trip here: